alexanderbird/generator-cms-less/README.md

 Because the default `anchorDelimiter` value is being used in this example, the pagename.html file will be loaded.

 If the `anchorDelimiter` value was set to, say, 'rna', then pagename-ancho.html would be loaded.

+## Developing with CmsLess
+### Not working - Cross origin requests not supported
+If you are not running a web server locally while developing your web site, you may benefit from [this Stack Overflow question](http://stackoverflow.com/questions/20041656/xmlhttprequest-cannot-load-file-cross-origin-requests-are-only-supported-for-ht).
+In short, Chrome doesn't allow Cross Origin Requests for local files.
+So,

+* test in Firefox only, OR
+* run a web server locally (WAMP/MAMP/LAMP)